-The Company had no unrecognized tax benefits as of December 31, 2020 or 2019.
+The Company had no unrecognized tax benefits as of December 31, 2021 or 2020.
 The Company recognizes interest assessed by taxing authorities as a component of tax expense.
 The Company recognizes any penalties assessed by taxing authorities as a component of tax expense.
-Interest and penalties for the years ended December 31, 2020 and 2019 were not material.
+Interest and penalties for the years ended December 31, 2021 and 2020 were not material.

-The Company files U.S. federal income tax returns with the Internal Revenue Service ("IRS") as well as income tax returns in Oregon, California, South Carolina and Connecticut.
-The Company filed final returns in South Carolina and Connecticut in 2019 as no physical presence in those states.
-The company is subject to the new Oregon Corporate Activity Tax (OR CAT) beginning in 2020.
-The Company may be subject to examination by the IRS for tax years 2017 through 2020.
-Additionally, the Company may be subject to examinations by state taxing jurisdictions for tax years 2017 through 2020.
+The Company files U.S. federal income tax returns with the Internal Revenue Service ("IRS") as well as income tax returns in Oregon and California.
+The Company is subject to the Oregon Corporate Activity Tax (OR CAT) beginning in 2020.
+The Company may be subject to examination by the IRS for tax years 2018 through 2021.
+Additionally, the Company may be subject to examinations by state taxing jurisdictions for tax years 2017 through 2021.
 The Company is not aware of any current examinations by the IRS or the state taxing authorities.